voicegain/platform/speech-analytics/examples-offline/README.md

     * changing how long the session should persist.
 This can only be modified after the session is done processing but not after the session has expired.
     * moving the session into a different context.
 The destination and source context must be of the same type, and the users must have access to both of the contexts.
 * for recomputing SA session.
+* for retrieving the transcript of the SA session.
+There are four available formats: "text" for plain text, "pdf", "docx" and "vtt".
+When retrieving "text", you can also set the "interval" parameter to add timestamps to the transcript.